n8willis/opentype-shaping-documents/opentype-shaping-arabic.md

 #### 5.2 dlig ####

-The `dlig` feature substitutes optional ligatures that are off by default.
+The `dlig` feature substitutes additional optional ligatures that are off by default.
 Substitutions made by `dlig` may be disabled by application-level user interfaces.